| The

 put together a Spike Jones-style backup band and performed the

-Clams covered the Carpenters' hit record; Then The Carpenters covered the Clams' hit
+Then The Carpenters covered The Clams' hit

-recording studio; Bruce was doing a voice-over for something or other.
-Pete introduced himself and thanked
+City recording studio; Bruce was doing a voice-over for a commercial that Pete

-him for breaking the Clams way back then.
-Bruce denied any recollection of the
+introduced himself and thanked him for breaking the Clams way back then.

-record or the band.
-Now there's a testimonial!
-Show biz; its a jungle out there!
+Bruce denied any recollection of the record or the band.
+Now there's a

 The Clams hang on in a few memories though.
 Ted Hering, Spike Jones' archivist remembers.